 Michael Goodman is the owner/founder of GPR/Goodman Public Relations.
 He is an Honorary Trustee at the Art and Culture Center/Hollywood, Board Chair of the Florida Theatrical Association, and performs nationally under the stage name Michael Dean as Cher.

-Gary Keating is the Director of the Fort Lauderdale Gay Men’s Chorus, which he founded in 1986.
+Gary Keating founded the Fort Lauderdale Gay Men's Chorus in 1986 and served as its director prior to his retirement.
 He lives in Oakland Park with his husband Richard Schultz.

-Omar Morales is an Office Assistant – Administrative and Executive Department at the LGBTQ Community Service organization SunServe in Wilton Manors.
+Omar Morales is the former Office Assistant – Administrative and Executive Department at the LGBTQ Community Service organization SunServe in Wilton Manors.
 A native of Puerto Rico, he lives in Fort Lauderdale with his partner Johnnie Mejia.

 Julie Marie Wade is an Associate Professor of Creative Writing at Florida International University.
 She is the author of 12 books of poetry and creative nonfiction.
 A native of Seattle, Washington, she lives in Dania Beach with her spouse, Angie Griffin.